ameyvibs/Run-n-Gun/README.md

 You can also simply unzip the standalone file and play directly.

 # Compiling from Source
-Clone this repository and open it using Gamemaker Studio 2.
+Clone this repository and open the ontherun.yyp file using Gamemaker Studio 2.
 <br/>
-You can the build it from the source for any platform.
+You can the build it from the source for any platform including PS4 and Xbox One.